 - There were two types of history SAT subject tests: U.S History and World History

-- The U.S History covers topics ranging from pre-columbian American history to present-day.
+- The U.S History covers topics ranging from pre-columbian American history to the present-day.
 In order to prepare for this, students were required to do some background reading on American history to familiarise themselves with the style of writing.

 - The World History Test covered topics on societies from prehistory to 1900 CE.
 This test had four categories: prehistory to 500 CE, 500 to 1500 CE, 1500 to 1900 CE, and post-1900 CE.